PNNL-Comp-Mass-Spec/proteomics-data-analysis-tutorial/docs/iso_quant_global_prot.md

 - `ReporterName` is the reporter ion name ("126", "127N", "127C", etc.).
 - `ReporterAlias` is used for defining the reference channel(s).
 - `MeasurementName` determines the column names for the final cross-tab, and must be unique and begin with a letter.
 If any values of `ReporterAlias` are "ref", the corresponding `MeasurementName` should be `NA`. `NA` measurement names will not appear as columns in the final cross-tab.
 - `QuantBlock` defines the sub-plex.
 In a typical TMT experiment, `QuantBlock` is always 1.
-In case of 5 pairwise comparisons within TMT10, there will be 5 QuantBlocks (1-5) with a reference for each `QuantBlock`.
+In case of 5 pairwise comparisons within TMT10, there will be 5 QuantBlocks (1-5) potentially with a reference for each `QuantBlock`.

 For this experiment, TMT10 was used as the basis for two plexes, and channel 131 is the reference, so we set `ReporterAlias` to "ref" and `MeasurementName` to `NA` when `ReporterName` is `"131"`.
 This will divide the intensities of each channel by their associated reference and make the reference channel absent from the quantitative cross-tab.
 In cases where reporter ion intensities are not normalized by a reference channel (reference = 1) or they are normalized by the average of select channels, do not set any `ReporterAlias` to "ref" or `MeasurementName` to `NA`.